This vegan tofu mayonnaise sandwich recipe is a tasty adaption of the traditional egg and cress mayo sandwich.

-Tofu mayo sandwiches are ideal for quick lunches, work or school lunch, lunch on-the-go, light dinner with some tasty soup, meal prep, picnics, parties, buffets and afternoon tea.
+Perfect for quick lunches, work or school lunch, lunch on-the-go, light dinner with some tasty soup, meal prep, picnics, parties, buffets and afternoon tea.

 Accompany your tofu mayonnaise sandwich with a colourful side salad perhaps sprinkled with toasted nuts and seeds and you’ve got a quick and easy delicious meal.

-Kala Namak lends an instant eggy aroma and taste to the tofu mayonnaise using some strange alchemy of nature!
+Kala Namak lends an instant eggy aroma and taste to the tofu mayonnaise using some strange alchemy of nature.

 This Indian spice is a popular natural ingredient used in Indian cooking and originates from volcanic rock.

 I have sourced black salt from Amazon UK as well as my local health store.
 A small tub will last for countless meals.

-Origin of egg mayonnaise sandwiches
+Quick Origin of egg mayonnaise sandwiches

-Sandwiches were invented way back in 1762!
-With mayonnaise as a sauce previously invented in 1756.
+Sandwiches were invented way back in 1762 with mayonnaise as a sauce previously invented in 1756.

-During the middle ages thick slices of bread was used as plates!
-Richer folks tended to eat the food but not the bread plates which were donated to poorer people or fed to the dogs after the meal had been eaten!
+During the middle ages thick slices of bread was used as plates.
+Richer folks tended to eat the food but not the bread plates which were donated to poorer people or fed to the dogs after the meal had been eaten.

 It is claimed that the British 4th earl of Sandwich created the modern day sandwich.

 The earl discovered that eating meat sandwiched between bread was more convenient and created less mess.
-The earl could use his fingers to eat his meal while simultaneously playing his evening card games!
+The earl could use his fingers to eat his meal while simultaneously playing his evening card games.

 One of the first recipes for an egg salad sandwich was published in the Boston Cooking School Cookbook published in 1897.